 Happiness and gravy

-I’ve been thinking a lot about happiness and gravy.
+I’ve been thinking a lot about happiness and gravy… and expectations.
 And not just because gravy (even vegan gravy) is delicious.

 People are always telling me that I seem really content with my life.
 Granted, it’s been fairly easy (I wasn’t born in a country at war, my family had enough money to clothe and feed me, I mostly have my health, and I’ve found a way to make a living off of my creativity).
 My life isn’t without some struggles and loss though.
 That’s unavoidable, regardless of who you are.